-Our clinical trials may fail to demonstrate the safety and efficacy of our product candidates which could prevent or significantly delay their regulatory approval.
+Our clinical trials may fail to demonstrate the safety and efficacy of our product candidates, including sparsentan, which could prevent or significantly delay their regulatory approval.

-Before obtaining regulatory approval for the sale of any of our product candidates, we must subject these product candidates to extensive preclinical and clinical testing to demonstrate their safety and efficacy for humans.
+Before obtaining regulatory approval for the sale of any of our current or future product candidates, including sparsentan, we must subject these product candidates to extensive preclinical and clinical testing to demonstrate their safety and efficacy for humans.
 Clinical trials are expensive, time-consuming and may take years to complete.